kunjucompany/repo2prompt/README.md

 # repo2prompt

-A wrapper around [code2prompt](https://github.com/mufeedvh/code2prompt) that allows you to generate LLM prompts from any GitHub repository.
+A very simple wrapper around [code2prompt](https://github.com/mufeedvh/code2prompt) that allows you to generate LLM prompts from any GitHub repository.

 The primary use of this is to parse examples and docs of packages to a text file for passing to LLMs with large context.

 ## Example usage

 For generating prompt for example usages of pydantic-ai usages.

 ```bash
 repo2prompt https://github.com/pydantic/pydantic-ai -s docs/examples -o pydantic-examples.txt
 ```

+⚠️ **WARNING: EARLY DEVELOPMENT** ⚠️

+This project is in very early development stages.
+Most features are untested and likely to break.
+Use at your own risk.
+Bug reports and contributions are welcome, but expect significant changes and instability.

 ## Features